run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 * If the role group contains the `Researcher` role, you can assign this group to a Run:ai Project.
 All members of the group will have access to the cluster.

+## Logout URL

+It is possible to configure the redirect URL when the session ends.
+To perform this configuration please contact Run:ai customer support.
 ## Implementation Notes

 Run:ai SSO does not support single logout.
 As such, logging out from Run:ai will not log you out from other systems.